 I'm currently working on background, plot and characters for an exciting indie computer game called Inviolate.
 This is a futuristic Sci Fi dungeon crawler with a retro feel.
 A demo version, which takes the form of a short story, is almost ready.
 If the upcoming Kickstarter is successful, I’ll be writing the full story.
 I’m excited about this in no small part because the game is inspired by, amongst other things, Hired Guns, a classic Amiga game which I also wrote the story for.

 In a bit of a change of pace, last August I wrote a thirty minute audio drama script for political thriller Terms.
 After season one, the producers had decided to make an anthology season, and so opened up their world for anyone to pitch for.
 I was delighted to have a successful pitch and be welcomed on board.
-Update: Production currently aimed to take place sometime in 2019.
+Update: Production currently aimed to take place sometime in 2019, assuming that reality in US politics doesn't continue to outstrip anything that fiction and satire can come up with.

 At Scotland's Secret Bunker, picture taken by my good friend Jo.
 No megalomania in evidence.
 (Not much, anyway.)